-The Office of Community and Governmental Relations (CGR) seeks to build and maintain positive relationships with the City of Pittsburgh, Allegheny County, and other surrounding county and municipal governments.
+The Office of Government Relations seeks to build and maintain positive relationships with the City of Pittsburgh, Allegheny County, and other surrounding county and municipal governments.
 By facilitating communication between Pitt administration, faculty, staff, and students with local municipal elected officials, department administrators, and their staff the University can provide its expertise on issues and help to address pressing challenges of our region.
 Whether through testimony before Pittsburgh City Council, as well as other commissions and authorities, or partnering to provide resources, the University seeks to be a strong partner across the Greater Pittsburgh region.

 Parking Permits and Street Closures

-Community and Governmental Relations is the designated University administrative unit to process departmental requests for various city permits to the appropriate governmental entity.
+Government Relations is the designated University administrative unit to process departmental requests for various city permits to the appropriate governmental entity.
 We have developed a standard procedure to be followed by all units seeking these permits.
 Please give careful consideration to the need for, and extent of, your request as requests are granted only for appropriate purposes.
 Please see this document for full details on prices and factors for consideration (PDF).
 Contact Tami Hirth at 412-624-7708 with any questions.

 Local Government Resources